cydran/cydran/README.md

-# cydran
+## cydran

-Unobtrusive Javascript presentation framework
+An unobtrusive Javascript presentation framework

-See the [general overview](https://www.github.com/cydran/cydran/wiki) documentation for an overview and additional links.
+See the <a href="https://www.github.com/cydran/cydran/wiki" target="_blank" alt="general info">general overview</a> documentation for additional information and links.